illumneo/capkey/devlog.md

 # Dev Logs

+## 2025-06-08
+Started working on refactoring the touchpad python generation code to be more readable.

 ## 2025-06-07
 ### Start
 Right now I'm working on adding the final touches to the flower petals pad type by connecting the